 The name and contact information for each Covered Entity’s Title IX Coordinator, as well as a list of Reporting Officials, if any, is attached hereto as Exhibits A and B.

-XLVIII.
+XII.
 Employee Reporting

 All employees of the Covered Entities are strongly encouraged to report Sexual Harassment to the Covered Entity’s Title IX Coordinator when they receive a report of such conduct or witness such conduct.
 The report should include all known relevant details of the alleged Sexual Harassment.